-If a student is displaying symptoms of illness such as fever, cough and congestion, vomiting, diarrhea etc. and will need to be out of school from 3 up to 14 days, an Independent Study may be arranged.
+If a student is displaying symptoms of illness such as fever, cough and congestion, vomiting, diarrhea etc. and will need to be out of school, an Independent Study may be arranged.
 All work must be completed and returned to receive credit for attendance.